US Christian Right Quiz

 http://www.newsweek.com/chaplain-urges-service-members-reject-religious-tolerance-665614 (15 Sept.
 2017)

 18. Why did the Christian Right begin to use the term “intelligent design” in place of “creationism”?

 -Intelligent design has been the code word of the Christian Right “since the Supreme Court ruled in the 1987 Edwards v.
 Aguillard case that creationism cannot be taught in public schools.
 Intelligent design argues that the slow process of evolution could not have produced something as complex as the living cell.
 Rather, life was created by an ‘intelligent agent,’ one the proponents of intelligent design are careful to specify is unknown, in order to skirt the judicial ban on creationism.”

--The highly respected Union of Concerned Scientists, concerned by the number of pseudoscientists peddling falsehoods inside the government (such as the claim that condoms are not safe), included the following in its March 2004 report, Scientific Integrity in Policymaking: “There is significant evidence that the scope and scale of the manipulation, suppression, and misrepresentation of science by the Bush administration are unprecedented.”
-(Hedges, 123.)
+-The highly respected Union of Concerned Scientists, distressed by the number of pseudoscientists peddling falsehoods inside the government (such as the claim that condoms are not safe), included the following in its March 2004 report, Scientific Integrity in Policymaking: “There is significant evidence that the scope and scale of the manipulation, suppression, and misrepresentation of science by the Bush administration are unprecedented.”
+(Hedges, 123)